MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-migrate-from-dataflow-gen1.md

 Answers to many of these questions are described in this article.

 > [!NOTE]
-> The decision to migrate to Fabric capacities depends on the requirements of each customer.
+> The decision to migrate to Fabric capacity depends on the requirements of each customer.
 Customers should carefully evaluate the benefits in order to make an informed decision.
 We expect to see organic migration to Dataflow Gen2 over time, and our intention is that it happens on terms that the customer is comfortable with.
 >
 > To be clear, currently there aren't any plans to deprecate Power BI dataflows or Power Platform dataflows.
-However, there is a priority to focus investment on Dataflow Gen2 for enterprise data ingestion, and so the value provided by Fabric capacities will increase over time.
-Customers that choose Fabric capacities can expect to benefit from alignment with the [Microsoft Fabric product roadmap](/fabric/release-plan/data-factory).
+However, there is a priority to focus investment on Dataflow Gen2 for enterprise data ingestion, and so the value provided by Fabric capacity will increase over time.
+Customers that choose Fabric capacity can expect to benefit from alignment with the [Microsoft Fabric product roadmap](/fabric/release-plan/data-factory).

 ### Convergence of self-service and enterprise data integration